 I share these moments in time through a general perspective, not a prescriptive one.
 It’s a way to look at the potential that’s available through a lunar cycle, but is not meant to push anyone to take an action that doesn’t align with where they’re at.

 Just because the Moon moves quickly doesn’t mean you have to.

 And just because the Moon is a powerful way to set goals, plans or new directions into motion doesn’t mean you always need to be doing something with it.

 Instead, you can choose to get intentional about which lunations you most want to work with.
 There are so many lunar phases, signs, and energies available to support your plans and needs throughout the year.

-At first, it can feel overwhelming to figure it all out, which is why these aspects are core to what I teach in my Moon Magick program.
+At first, it can feel overwhelming to figure it all out.

 Simply appreciating the energy that’s in the air, or taking some time to journal, meditate, or stay aware of what’s coming up for you can be enough.

 The moon represents needs, comfort and intuition – not hustle, pressure, and stress.
 The moon is meant to bring fulfillment into your life, not add busy work to your to-do list.